-- Grade changes: Final grades will not be changed unless there was a clerical error. - Academic integrity: Plagiarism, cheating, and any other forms of academic dishonesty will not be tolerated.
+- Late assignments: In-class assignments that are turned in past the due date will receive a 10% penalty from the earned score per late day.
+Quizzes cannot be made up or submitted late.
+However, as noted above, there will be multiple extra credit opportunities to earn back any missed points. - Attendance and participation: The University Attendance and Participation Policy F15-12 states that students are expected to attend all meetings for the courses in which they are enrolled as they are responsible for material discussed therein, and active participation is essential to ensure maximum benefit to all class members. - Grade changes: Final grades will not be changed unless there was a clerical error.
+Please review the University Grading System Policy F18-5 for more information. - Academic integrity: Plagiarism, cheating, and any other forms of academic dishonesty will not be tolerated.
 The University Academic Integrity Policy F15-7 [pdf] requires you to be honest in all your academic coursework.
 If evidence of academic misconduct is found, you will receive a zero on the assignment(s) in question and I will file a report with the Office of Student Conduct and Ethical Development.
 Visit the Student Conduct and Ethical Development website for more information.